School Curriculum

 EYFS

 We use both formative and summative assessment to track children’s progress and identify next steps.
-We use Tapestry Online Learning Journal to communicate observations and assessments with parents/carers.
-This tool ensures that parents are kept fully informed of their children’s learning developments and are aware of the way in which they can support their children’s learning at home.
-This journal also provides the opportunity for parents/carers to contribute their own news and media from home and this information is then used by staff to inform assessments and deepen their knowledge and understanding of individual children.
+Tapestry Online Learning Journal is used to communicate observations and assessments with parents/carers.
+This tool ensures that parents are kept fully informed of their children’s learning developments and are aware of how they can support their children’s learning at home.
+Parents/carers are also able to contribute their own news and media from home, which staff then use to inform assessments and deepen their knowledge and understanding of individual children.

 English - Reading, Writing, Grammar and Phonics